United States Army Transportation Command: History

-Organizational development

-United States Army Transportation Command (ARTRANS) traces its organizational lineage to the Army's former Office of the Chief of Transportation, established 31 July 1942.
+The command traces its organizational lineage to the Army's former Office of the Chief of Transportation, established 31 July 1942.
 Fourteen years later, the Defense Department established a separate agency to carry out traffic management functions.
-On 1 May 1956, ARTRANS's original mandate began when the Secretary of Defense designated the Secretary of the Army as the single manager for military traffic within the United States.
+On 1 May 1956, ARTRANS's original mandate began when the secretary of defense designated the secretary of the Army as the single manager for military traffic within the United States.

 Military Traffic Management Agency/US Army Transportation Terminal Command

 On 1 July 1956, the Army established the Military Traffic Management Agency (MTMA) to carry out those single-manager functions.
 Originally, MTMA did not operate military ocean terminals, a function held by the U.S. Army Transportation Terminal Command (a Transportation Corps component).

 The original MTMA did not feature port commands but did include five regional offices: eastern (Pittsburgh, PA), western (Oakland, CA), central (St. Louis, MO), southwestern (Dallas, TX), and southeastern (Atlanta, GA).
 This arrangement essentially lasted until 1965.
 Only the Oakland headquarters remained the same after that time.
-MTMA and then DTMS called the field offices "traffic regions."
+MTMA and then DTMS called the field offices "traffic regions".